 - a.
 To the prospective student who does not comply with the admission requirements for the master's programme but, according to the Admission Board MMD, whose deficiencies can be remedied by following a pre-master programme, the Admission Board MMD will offer the opportunity to enrol in a pre-master programme.
 The pre-master programme will be determined by the programme director and is tailored to the MMD programme and the deficiencies of the prospective student. - b.
 The pre-master programme consists of a maximum of 30 credits and must be completed within one academic year. - c.
-The prospective student enrols in the pre-master programme as a bachelor's student. - d.
 After completing the pre-master programme, the student is admissible to the programme.